+In this collection of twenty-three essays, Robert Aitken retraces the origins of American Zen Buddhism and provides readings of influential texts.
+Reflecting on death, on marriage, and on Zen practice, Aitken always points out the path to pleasure in the everyday dewdrop world.
 There is a fine art to presenting complex ideas with simplicity and insight in a manner that both shepherds and inspires.
 Robert Aitkens Original Dwelling Place: Zen Buddhist Essays succeeds in doing just this, offering twenty-three essays from Americas senior Zen roshi and author of the best-selling, groundbreaking primer Taking the Path of Zen.
 Just as Taking the Path of Zen is the definitive handbook for Zen practice, the essays gathered in Original Dwelling Place are essential for the light they shed on Aitken Roshis own journey and the effect he has had on American Zen Buddhism.
 Gathered here are essays about the Zen texts Aitken has studied with avidity and close attention throughout the years; texts that were early and lasting influences.
 In an opening section entitled Ancestors, Aitken pays homage to the masters who influenced his own development and Zen Buddhism generally.
-In other meditations, Robert Aitken writes on political revolution and matters of ethics.
-He helps illuminate the proper use of money, power, and sexual love in a modern world that is often tainted by materialism and decadence.
-He offers stately meditations on death, on marriage, and on Zen practice, and on taking pleasure in the everyday dewdrop world.
+In other meditations, Robe

 Original Dwelling Place

 Robert Aitken is the author of more than a dozen books about Buddhism, including A Zen Wave, Encouraging Words, and Taking the Path of Zen.
 A dedicated Buddhist for most of his life, he is a former abbot and roshi of the Honolulu Diamond Sangha in Hawaii, which he co-founded with his late wife Anne Hopkins Aitken in 1959.
 He now lives in retirement at the Palolo Zen Center in Honolulu.